undergrad-partner-school

 Boarding

-The cost of room and board (on campus) per academic year at Oral Roberts University was $8,650 in 2023.
-If you only wanted a room on the campus, it cost $4,050 for the 2023 academic year.
+The cost of room and board (on campus) per academic year at Oral Roberts University was $11,240 in 2025.
+If you only wanted a dormitory room, you had to pay $4,790 for the 2025 academic year.
+The estimated expense of room-only (on campus) for commuters not living at home was $13,200.

 Book and Supplies $ 1,920